Dogwood Festival postponed until May

-Siloam Springs' annual Dogwood Festival is postponed until May 29, 30 and 31 in response to the coronavirus threat, Chamber of Commerce CEO Aurther Hulbert announced Monday.
+Siloam Springs' annual Dogwood Festival is postponed until May 29, 30 and 31 in response to the coronavirus threat, Chamber of Commerce CEO Arthur Hulbert announced Monday.

 The festival was originally scheduled for April 24, 25 and 26.
 The Chamber followed recommendations from the Centers for Disease Control and Prevention and other government entities in making the decision, Hulbert said in a social media post.